Joe-Khawand/Network_Slicing/README.md

 # Slicing Simulator Project

+## Overview
-This project is part of a networking course.
+This project is part of a networking course and showcases a simulation a network slicing.

+The goal of this implementation is to test different ressource reallocation policies and compare the results.

+## The simulation
+We consider 1 base antenna divided into 2 virtual slices, each with their specified quality of service.

 ## How to run the code
 - Clone the Repository